Fille881/EduKid/Documentation/words-on-structuring-code-May16.md

     } else { /*this must be player 2 */ }
 ```

 I wanted to see if I could make it simpler to get the currentPlayer-id, and also a less error-prone way of switching the currentPlayer.
-The thing with having a global playerCounter-variable is that every part of the app could change it, which _might_ make things more tricky if several parts of the app touches that variable.
+The thing with having a global `playerCounter`-variable is that every part of the app could change it, which _might_ make things more tricky if several parts of the app touches that variable.
 A solution would be to hide the real variable, so that you can't do whatever you like with it.
 The only way to change the variable would be by to ask some function to do it.
 Like this:
 ```js
 app.currentPlayer = function () {